 Tonight's exact practice page

 Open to a blank spread.
-Place one photo or large scrap on the left page, one writing card on the right page, and three tiny accents in a loose triangle.
-Move only those five pieces until the page reads clearly from left to right.
+Place one photo or large scrap on the left page, one writing card on the right page, and a few small accents between them.
+Move that small set until the page reads clearly from left to right.
 Photograph it, then glue only if the writing card still feels easy to use.

 Decision Table